-Melaleuca CEO Frank VanderSloot
+Melaleuca Founder and Executive Chairman Frank VanderSloot

 Under VanderSloot’s direction, Melaleuca has been recognized for its outstanding growth and success by several organizations, including Inc. magazine and the U.S. Chamber of Commerce.
 Ernst & Young, CNN and USA Today have named him as the Entrepreneur of the Year.
 He has served as a board member on the U.S. Chamber of Commerce for more than 20 years.